Sofixon/Dynamical-Systems-Code/README.md

 # Dynamical-Systems-Code
-This is the different files that were used to learn and extract information from the offered datasets using nonlinear dynamics.
+These are the different files that were used to learn and extract information from the offered datasets using nonlinear dynamics.